nxt-insurance/nxt_schema/README.md

 You can tell your schema which default type system it should use.
 Dry-Types comes with a few built in type systems.
 Per default NxtSchema will use nominal types if not specified otherwise.
 If the type cannot be resolved from the default type system that was specified, NxtSchema will again try to fallback to nominal types.
-In theory you can provide a separate type system per node if that's what you want :-D
+In theory you can provide a separate type system per node if that's what you need.

 ```ruby
 NxtSchema.root do